ancient-cthulhu/pipeline-examples/jenkins/english/simplified/veracode-strategy.md

 **SCA**: results upload to the workspace tied to the agent token.
 Review under **Scans & Analysis > Software Composition Analysis** in the Veracode Platform.

+**Container/IaC/Secrets**: the JSON report is archived on the Jenkins build.
+To review in the Veracode Platform, set `analysis_on_platform: true` in `veracode.yml` before scanning.

 **Policy Scan**: review findings, compliance status, and trends in the application profile at [analysiscenter.veracode.com](https://analysiscenter.veracode.com).

 ---